Should You Use Alcohol Instead of Water in a Bong? - Weeday

 Understanding the Function of a Bong

 Before we get into the nitty-gritty of alcohol vs. water, let’s remind ourselves why bongs are such a go-to in the first place.
-A bong is designed to filter and cool the smoke before it enters your lungs.
+A water bong is designed to filter and cool the smoke before it enters your lungs.
 It’s got that signature bowl, stem, and water chamber, which together create the ultimate chill smoking experience.

 Water filters out nasty stuff, cools down that harsh smoke, and gives you a smoother, less throat-burning hit.
 Plus, it’s easier on your lungs compared to smoking a joint or blunt.
 But what happens when we trade in water for a little something stronger?